 Although technically covering the period between pricing and close, this is primarily a future event criterion.
 In other words, it cannot be either met or failed at the outset of the transaction.
-But if, at a later stage, it is not met, then the Originator will need to inform ESMA and the STS status of the securitisation will be lost.
+But if, at a later stage, it is not met, then the relevant originator(s) will need to inform ESMA and the STS status of the securitisation will be lost.
 Therefore, as a technical matter, this criterion is not applicable at the closing of a transaction.

-However, PCS will nevertheless look to see if there is a covenant on the part of the originator to comply in the future with this requirement.
+However, PCS will nevertheless look to see if there is a covenant on the part of the originator(s) to comply in the future with this requirement.

-PCS notes the existence of such covenant in the Prospectus.
+PCS notes the existence of such covenant in the Home Loans Purchase and Servicing Agreement, as evidenced in the Prospectus.